 Beta coefficient is estimated by regressing the return on an investment on the return on broad market index such as S&P 500.

 Systemic risk of a portfolio is estimated as the weighted average of the beta coefficients of individual investments.

 The capital asset pricing model estimates required return on an equity investment with reference to its inherent systematic risk.
 The higher the beta value, the higher will be the required return and vice versa as evident from the formula below:

 Required Return = rf + β × (rm - rf)

 rf is the risk-free rate, rm is the return on the broad market index, say S&P500 and β is the beta coefficient.

 The risk that is compensated through increased return is called priced risk.
 Unsystematic risk is not price in CAPM because it can be fully diversified.

-While systematic risk can’t be diversified, i.e. it can’t be eliminated by adding more and more assets to a portfolio, it can be reduced through efficient asset allocation.
+While systematic risk cannot be diversified, i.e. it cannot be eliminated by adding more assets to a portfolio, it can be reduced through efficient asset allocation.

-Let’s say a portfolio consists of equities, bonds, real estate and gold.
+Let us say a portfolio consists of equities, bonds, real estate, and gold.
 It has lower systematic risk than an all-equity portfolio or all-bond portfolio.
 This is because certain systematic risk factors affect different assets classes differently.
 For example, a slowdown in the equity market may trigger positive return for gold.
 In such situation, a well-rounded portfolio which consists of different investment classes has lower overall systematic risk exposure.